Most Terms of Service changes don’t come with a loud announcement.

 - SLA and support policy

-Tip: If the vendor has a “Legal” hub, monitor that index page too—new links often get added there first.
+Tip: If the vendor has a “Legal” hub, monitor that index page too—new links (a fresh AI addendum, a new subprocessor disclosure) often get added there first.

 Common approaches (and where they fail)